ecmwf/anemoi-docs/docs/contributing/roadmap.rst

 **Authors**: Anemoi Technical Subgroup (ATS)

-**Date**: May 2025
+**Date**: July 2025

-This roadmap serves as a guideline for the future development of the Anemoi project.
-We aim to maintain flexibility and adaptability, ensuring that the system can evolve to meet emerging needs while maintaining a high level of performance and usability.
-The collaboration of diverse institutions will continue to be a core strength, ensuring the project meets the evolving demands of weather and climate modeling.

-**************
-Our Philosophy
-**************

-We aim to build a flexible, extensible, and modular ecosystem that addresses the needs of weather and climate modeling through machine learning.
-By focusing on generalization, interoperability, and ease of integration, our project aims to support diverse use cases, from regional forecasting to global climate modeling.
-This ecosystem thrives on contributions from diverse institutions and aims to remain domain-agnostic while meeting the specific needs of different stakeholders.
+This roadmap outlines the future development of the Anemoi project, emphasizing flexibility, adaptability, and high performance to meet the evolving needs of weather and climate modeling.
+We aim to build a modular, extensible ecosystem that supports diverse use cases, from regional to gloabl forecasting, while ensuring generalization, interoperability, and ease of integration.
+The collaboration of diverse institutions remains a core strength, allowing the project to stay domain-agnostic and address the specific needs of various stakeholders.

 **********************
 Key Development Themes